KokiSecurityLab/CySA-Study-Notes/Technical_Paper_004.md

 ## Summary Digest
 This technical paper introduces an autonomous approach to perimeter intelligence by deploying a continuous Early Warning System (EWS).
 Grounded in CISSP Domain 1 and advanced CASP+ scanning guidelines, the architecture analyzes micro-deviations within incoming metadata streams to identify potential system exposures before they can be leveraged as overt adversarial attacks.

 Rather than processing disruptions through reactive post-incident remediation, this methodology converts tactical intelligence into pre-emptive system hardening.
-By cross-referencing telemetry updates against known threat signatures, the architecture programmatically eliminates defensive latency and ensures that weaknesses are mitigated at the earliest possible stage.
+By cross-references telemetry updates against known threat signatures, the architecture programmatically eliminates defensive latency and ensures that weaknesses are mitigated at the earliest possible stage.

 ---
 ### 1. Proactive Risk Assessment